How to Clean a Baseball Cap Without Ruining It

 A dishwasher is not designed to clean fabric.
 The detergents used are not suitable or effective for cleaning fabrics and can cause fading.

-[How to tell if your brim is cardboard or plastic ]
+Read: [How to tell if your brim is cardboard or plastic]

-Parts of a Hat That Require Special Care When Cleaning
+Parts of a Hat That Need Extra Care

 Different areas of a hat react differently to water, heat and friction.